WeCanDoBetter/delphi/README.md

 - 🤖 **Provider-Independent:** Delphi abstracts the messaging function, allowing seamless integration with various providers like OpenAI and Azure OpenAI.
+- 📞 **Function Calling:** The agent can call functions to perform tasks such as querying a database or making an API call, and incorporate the results into the conversation.
 - 🔄 **Flexible Conversational Flow:** Manages complex conversation patterns with ease, facilitating intelligent and context-aware interactions.
 - 🛠️ **Customizable Agent Options:** Tailor your agent with configurable settings